 - Read more about our free time activities…

-10:00am – Clean Up Time.
+10:30am – Clean Up Time.
 Children are called to attention, and sing the “Clean Up” song.
 “Now it’s time to Clean Up, Clean Up now.
 Let’s get together to figure out how!”
-After all the areas of the room are clean, children “give themselves a pat on the back” or “give themselves a hug” for a job well down then toilet, and wash their hands for lunch.
+After all the areas of the room are clean, children “give themselves a pat on the back” or “give themselves a hug” for a job well down, then toilet, and wash their hands for snack.

 11:00am – Outdoor Play.
 Cape Ann Preschool has a fenced, secure outdoor play area.
 Children spend time outside every day, except in case of extreme weather.
 A large indoor play room allows for parachute play, and physically active indoor play in that case.